-A concern with lipids addition in the extruder is their oxidation, which can affect the vitamin stability and other organoleptic attributes of the feed.
-There is no evidence that lipid oxidation occurs in the extruder, but pro-oxidant materials released into the mix as a result of screw wear can produce oxidation.
+A concern with lipids addition in the extruder is their oxidation, which may affect the vitamin stability and other organoleptic attributes of the feed.
+There is no evidence that lipid oxidation occurs in the extruder; however, pro-oxidant materials that are released into the mix as a result of screw wear can produce oxidation.
+Also, it is possible that the air cells formed during the expansion contribute to oxidation process.